-A SPECIAL report, prepared by Mr. William Walker, managing director of the Newcastle-on-Tyne Commercial Bank, has been published.
-It has reference to the connexion of the bank with James Sadleir-a subject recently brought before the attention of the Newcastle directors.
-Mr. Walker states that, owing to an attack of paralysis at the end of 1853, he and his coadjutors considered it prudent to wind up the bank.
-A negotiation was afterwards opened with Alderman Kennedy. of London, with a view to dissing of the concern to the Royal British Bank; but see negotiations failed.
-However, owing to the instrumentality of Alderman Kennedy, the bank was sold, in the course of last Oc-tober, to Messrs.
+A SPECIAL report, prepared by Mr. William Walker managing director of the Newcastle-on-Tyne Commer cial Bank, has been published.
+It has reference to th connexion of the bank with James Sadleir-a subjec recently brought before the attention of the Newcastl directors.
+Mr. Walker states that, owing to an attacl of paralysis at the end of 1853, he and his coadjutor considered it prudent to wind up the bank.
+A negotia tion was afterwards opened with Alderman Kennedy of London, with a view to dis sing of the concern to the Royal British Bank; but see negotiations failed.
+However, owing to the instrumentality of Alderman Kennedy, the bank was sold, in the course of last October, to Messrs.
 Kennedy, Law, and James Sadleir.
 Five London directors, nominated by the purchasers, were then elected at their own time and in their own mode; and Messrs.
 Sadleir and Law were two of these.
 A request was subsequently made, much to Mr. Walker's surprise, that the cash and bills should be sent to No. 6, King William-street, City (where it was proposed that the new directors should meet, and manage the affairs of the bank), because, as it was alleged, it would be necessary to examine the bills before they could be placed in the hands of the agents-the London and County Bank-for collection.
 This was acceded to.
 Mr. Davidson, the manager at Newcastle, was discharged, and Mr. O'Shea was appointed by the London board manager instead, at a salary of 500% a year.
 In the course of last February, Mr. Walker was requested to leave the bank altogether; but the London board had not paid any portion of the purchase-money of 50,0001., and Mr. Walker successfully resisted the demand for his withdrawal.

-"On the 10th of March last," continues the report, "Mr. Walker was informed by Mr. Alderman Kennedy that Messrs.
-James Sadleir, Law, and Keatinge, three of the London board, had allowed the funds of the bank to be used in discounting orders of the Tipperary Joint-Stock Bank, endorsed by Messrs.
-Wilkinson, Gurney, and Stevens, or by Mr. Gurney only.
-This, Mr. Kennedy stated, had been done without his knowledge, or that of his co-director and relative, Mr. Valliant.
-This was the first intimation of the fraud received by Mr. Walker; and the shareholders may readily conceive Mr. Walker's chagrin, when he found that his friend at the board in London, Mr. Alderman Kennedy, on whose judgment and integrity he chiefly relied, had allowed himself to be imposed upon by other persons at the same board.
-On the 17th of March Mr. Walker discovered that the sum represented by these Tipperary orders amounted to 51,000%.
-Mr. Walker has taken steps to prove the debt due by the Tipperary Bank, but Mr. James Sadleir has created considerable impediments in the way of the proof.
-Mr. Walker has commenced legal proceedings against Messrs.
-Wilkinson and Stevens for 16,000%.
+"On the 10th of March last," continues the report, Mr. Walker was informed by Mr. Alderman Kennedy that Messrs.
+James Sadleir, Law, and Keatinge, three of the London board, had allowed the funds of the bank to be used in discounting orders of the Tipperary Jointstatutes actually existing, those statutes must necessarily Stock Bank, endorsed by Messrs.
+Wilkinson, Gurney, be conformed to in principle.
+Every act concerning the and Stevens, or by Mr. Gurney only.
+This, Mr. Kenadministration and future state of the country which shall nedy stated, had been done without his knowledge, or not be conformable to the existing regulations must be that of his co-director and relative, Mr. Valliant.
+This considered in principle as non avenu. . . .
+Wallachia is was the first intimation of the fraud received by Mr. Walker; and the shareholders may readily conceive Mr. full and entire confidence in the sentiments of exalted Walker's chagrin, when he found that his friend at the hasten the internal administrative ameliorations which judgment and integrity he chiefly relied, had allowed himself to be imposed upon by other persons at the same of Wallachia, happy in the consolidation of their rights and prove the debt due by the Tipperary Bank, but Mr. 16,0001.
 It was expected that the case would have been tried at the last Newcastle Assizes; but on the application of Messrs.
 Wilkinson and Stevens, the case has been removed to London, where it is hoped that it will be disposed of in November next.
 An application to the Court of Chancery by Messrs.
 Wilkinson and Stevens to restrain the action has not been successful."